During my stay at ETSU I joined the International Host Program and the Buccaneer Buddy

 When it was about time to move to my dorm on campus, my host gave me many things,

-like pillows, pots, bedspread etc. and they helped me carried my luggage to my dorm.
+like pillows, pots, bedspread etc. and they helped me carry my luggage to my dorm.

 We still keep in touch now and I have to say I’m so lucky to have such a warm-hearted